Ephesians 2:10 “For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand that we should walk in them.”

-The workmanship of God is not only manifests physically but likewise spiritually.
-Looking at this aspect of God’s spiritual workmanship is multifaceted.
+The workmanship of God not only manifests itself physically but likewise spiritually.
+Look at the aspects of God’s spiritual workmanship and peer into His brilliance.

-1. The process of God’s work in us is a process of renewal.
+1. God’s continued work in us is a process of renewal.

-2. Being made by into God’s image changes perspective.
+2. Being made into God’s image changes perspective.

 The painting honors the painter by the image that it bears.
 We likewise honor our Creator by bearing the image of Christ.
 When others recognize God’s handiwork in us, it brings glory to His name.
 God’s work in us is very special to behold.
-When I see a man or woman of God who has been transformed by His power, it brings so much joy.
-I want to come along side them and serve with them.
-Their faithfulness resonates with the Spirit of God in me and I am compelled to serve God more—-they are simply an inspiration.
+When I see a man or woman of God who has been transformed by His power, it brings so much joy—I want to come alongside them and serve with them.
+The faithfulness of God in them resonates with the Spirit of God in me and I am compelled to worship God more—-they become an inspiration.

 3. God works in us for His glory.

-Why is this such a priority?
 God deserves to be glorified.
-We have no idea the magnitude of His work, not only in Creation apart from us but likewise in us.
-The full extent of this understanding won’t be realized until we know Him in full, then we will see why He is so deserving.
-We will want to glorify Him more when see and know Him without the hindrance of our spiritual near sightedness.
+We have no idea the magnitude of His work, not only apart from us but also in us.
+The full extent of our understanding won’t be realized until we know Him in full, then we will see why He is so deserving.
+We will want to glorify Him more when see and know Him without the hindrance of our spiritual nearsightedness.